ivre/ivre/doc/WEBUI.md

   - `version:[service]:[product]:[version]`,
     `product:[service]:[product]:[version]:[port number]` look for a
     specific version of a product.
-  - `banner:` look for a specific banner of a service.
   - `script:[scriptid]`, `script:[scriptid]:[output]` look for a
-    specific (port) script.
+    specific (port) script (using `portscript:` is equivalent).
   - `hostscript:[scriptid]`, `hostscript:[scriptid]:[output]` look for
     a specific host script.
-  - `os:` look for a specific value in the OS discovery results.
   - `anonftp` filter results with anonymous FTP allowed.
+  - `anonldap` look for LDAP servers with anonymous bind working.
+  - `authbypassvnc` look for VNC servers with authentication that can be bypassed.
   - `authhttp` look for HTTP servers with authentication and a default (e.g., `admin`/`admin`) login/password working.
 The Nmap script seems to get a lot a false positives.
+  - `banner:` look for a specific banner of a service.
+  - `cookie:` look for HTTP servers setting a specific cookie.
+  - `file:` look for a pattern in the shared files (FTP, SMB, ...).
+  - `geovision` look for GeoVision web-cams.
+  - `httptitle:` look for a specific HTML title value of the homepage of a web site.
   - `nfs` look for NFS servers.
   - `nis`, `yp` look for NIS servers.
   - `mssqlemptypwd` look for MS-SQL servers with an empty password for the `sa` account.
   - `mysqlemptypwd` look for MySQL servers with an empty password for the `root` account.
+  - `owa` look for OWA (Outlook Web App) servers.
+  - `phpmyadmin` look for phpMyAdmin servers.
+  - `smb.dnsdomain:[FQDN]` search results with SMB service in a specific DNS domain.
+  - `smb.domain:[NetBIOS]` search results with SMB service in a specific NetBIOS domain.
+  - `smb.fqdn:[NetBIOS]` search results with SMB service in a specific host name (FQDN).
+  - `smb.forest:[FQDN]` search results with SMB service in a specific forest (DNS name).
+  - `smb.lanmanager:[LAN Manager]` search results with SMB service with a specific LAN Manager.
+  - `smb.os:[OS]` search results with SMB service with a specific OS.
+  - `smb.server:[NetBIOS]` search results with SMB service in a specific host name (NetBIOS).
+  - `smb.workgroup:[NetBIOS]` search results with SMB service in a specific workgroup (NetBIOS).
+  - `sshkey:` look for a particular SSH key.
+  - `torcert` look for Tor certificates.
+  - `webfiles` look for "typical" web files in the shared folders.
+  - `webmin` look for Webmin servers.
+  - `x11open` look for open X11 servers.
   - `x11srv` look for X11 servers.
-  - `x11open` look for open X11 servers.
-  - `anonldap` look for LDAP servers with anonymous bind working.
   - `xp445` look for Windows XP machines with TCP/445 port open.
-  - `sshkey:` look for a particular SSH key.
-  - `file:` look for a pattern in the shared files (FTP, SMB, ...).
-  - `webfiles` look for "typical" web files in the shared folders.
-  - `httptitle:` look for a specific HTML title value of the homepage of a web site.
+  - `os:` look for a specific value in the OS discovery results.
-  - `owa` look for OWA (Outlook Web App) servers.
-  - `phpmyadmin` look for phpMyAdmin servers.
   - `devtype:`, `devicetype:` look for a type of devices.
   - `netdev`, `networkdevice` look for network devices (firewalls, routers, ...).
   - `phonedev` look for telephony devices.
-  - `geovision` look for GeoVision web-cams.
-  - `torcert` look for Tor certificates.
   - `[!]hop:` look for a particular IP address in the traceroute results.
+  - `[!]hopname:` look for a matching hostname in the traceroute results.
+  - `[!]hopdomain:` look for a hostname within a matching domain name in the traceroute results.
-  - `[!]tcp/[port number]`, `[!]udp/[port number]`, `[!][port number]`
-    look for an open TCP or UDP port.
+  - `[!]tcp/[port number]`, `[!]udp/[port number]`, look for an open
+    TCP or UDP port (using `[!][port number]` directly is equivalent to `[!]tcp/[port number]`).
   - `[!]openport` look for hosts with at least one open port.
   - `notes` search results with an associated note.